xetal-nv/YUGENFLOW-MONITOR-SERVER/README.md

 16. Check sample to 0 in closure  (done, seems to work)
 17. Check reset at start-up again (add CRC check)
 18. Removed bug not forcing entries to zero in closure time (done)
 19. Make report on current optional
+20. Added kill switch (done)